General CBD Questions

 3. What’s the Difference Between Hemp and Marijuana?

-From the scientific standpoint, both hemp and marijuana are the same species — Cannabis sativa.
+From a scientific standpoint, both hemp and marijuana are the same species — Cannabis sativa.

 The difference is in their chemical makeup.